heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/PRESENTATION.md

 ### What will you do?

 - Update your application protocol with the new knowledge you gained
-- Try to access the server from multiple clients at the same time
+- Execute the code examples and run multiple clients at the same time
 - Explore the Java TCP programming template
 - Implement and Dockerize the _"Guess the number"_ game (optional)